Volunteering With Us: A Quick Guide

 Field season and weather

 Our field station is open from October to May.
 During this time, the climate is generally warm and dry, with daytime temperatures ranging from the mid-20s°C (70s°F) in winter to over 35°C (95°F) in late spring and autumn.
 Nights can be cool at higher elevations, particularly in winter.
-Our field station is closed during the khareef from June to September and also over Ramadan.
-Unlike most of the Arabian Peninsula, which is dominated by arid desert, the Dhofar region benefits from the annual khareef (monsoon) season between mid-June and early September.
+Our field station is closed during the khareef from June to September and also over Ramadan (Thu 27 Jan 2028 – Fri 25 Feb 2028).
+Unlike most of the Arabian Peninsula, which is dominated by arid desert, the Dhofar region in influenced by the annual khareef (monsoon) between mid-June and early September.
 During this time, moisture-laden winds from the Indian Ocean blanket the mountains in cool fog, light rain, and drizzle.
-After the fog clears in September, sunlight once again reaches the mountains which transform into a lush green wilderness rich in biodiversity.
+After the fog clears in September, sunlight once again reaches the mountains which transform into a lush green wilderness, rich in biodiversity.

 Getting to Dhofar

 Reaching Salalah, the only city in Dhofar, is straightforward thanks to its well-connected links via Muscat.
-Return flights from the USA, UK, Europe, and Australia to Muscat typically range between US $250‑$550, depending on the season and departure city.
-From Muscat, a one-hour 30 minute domestic flight with Oman Air or low‑cost SalamAir to Salalah costs roughly US $75‑200.
+Return flights from the USA, UK, Europe and Australia, to Muscat typically range between US $250‑$550, depending on the season and departure city.
+From Muscat, a 1.5 hour domestic flight with Oman Air or SalamAir to Salalah costs roughly US $75‑200.
 If you prefer overland travel, Oman’s national bus service Mwasalat operates twice‑daily coach trips taking about 12–13 hours, with fares around US $20‑28.
-A private taxi across the same distance could cost roughly US $120–160.

 Getting to the field station